-When one looks at the diagram representing the Enneagram the only gap (without inter-crossing connections between other numbers occurs between 4 and 5.
+When one looks at the diagram representing the Enneagram the only gap (without inter-crossing connections between other numbers) occurs between 4 and 5.
 This would suggest therefore that the consequent attempt to attain full personality integration (for a personality comprising both 4 and 5) would require the greatest journey in pure faith.

 So what always impressed me about St. John's account is that even though it is based to the most intense degree on inner subjective experience (representing the 4 type) he still has the necessary detachment to be able to look at this experience in a systematic objective manner (representing the 5).

 However I would like to make the point that substantial personality transformation - even to the extreme lengths of a St. John - is not the preserve of an any one religious tradition.
-Indeed it can still be entirely valid without being allied to a religious tradition.
+Indeed it can still be entirely valid without being allied to any religious tradition.

-So in the Christian traditions the "dark night" will always be identified as arising from the desire for union with God (and indeed a God that is understood very much in terms of its own accepted symbols).
+So in the Christian tradition the "dark night" will always be identified as arising from the desire for union with God (and indeed a God that is understood very much in terms of its own accepted symbols).